What is the Academic Integrity Seminar?

 Students are expected to provide fully developed responses that demonstrate serious and thoughtful engagement with the readings.
 Most students complete the Seminar in about 5 to 15 hours.
 When evaluating student responses, tutors may require revisions or assign additional readings to further emphasize main ideas that students may have overlooked.
 Once completed, Seminar answers and responses are shared with the student and the designated campus administrator.

-AIS was founded in 2006 as a means of providing personalized ethical development programming to students across the country.
+Integrity Seminars was founded in 2006 as Academic Integrity Seminar as a means of providing personalized ethical development programming to students across the country.
 The Seminar traces its origins to the University of Maryland at College Park, where it was developed as a core component of the University’s new “modified” honor code.

-The Seminar was developed as a collaborative effort between AIS’s original co-founders, Gary Pavela (applied ethics and the law), DeForest McDuff (economics and management), and Donald McCabe (Academic integrity research and analysis).
+The Seminar was developed as a collaborative effort between IS’s original co-founders, Gary Pavela (applied ethics and the law), DeForest McDuff (economics and management), and Donald McCabe (academic integrity research and analysis).

 Our current leadership team includes Gary Pavela, DeForest McDuff, Justin Coon (law), and Gregory Pavela (sociology).

-We have worked with more than 10,000 students taking the Academic Integrity Seminar since 2006 at more than 75 colleges and universities nationwide, including:
+We have worked with more than 17,000 students taking the Academic Integrity Seminar since 2006 at nearly 100 high school, colleges and universities nationwide, including:

 Appalachian State University